iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.4.0/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="com.phe.couchto5K 1 reviews"/>
 </p>

+> Cannot make run in background No matter what, I cannot get this app to work unless its the only thing I have running.
+I have given it every permission and it still cuts out.
+Very disappointing<br> :date: __2020-12-27 08:55:05__

+> Decided to start running again, but wanted to start from scratch so downloaded this.
+One run in and it paused itself throughout.
+I ended up counting my way through it and ignoring the app.<br> :date: __2020-12-21 14:21:02__

 > Terrible why do I have to have some "celebrity" talking to me.
 I just want to complete the programme on my own.
 Why is there no option to turn the voice off.
 Usual bbc rubbish.<br> :date: __2020-12-15 00:09:57__